ornladios/ADIOS2/docs/user_guide/source/components/io.rst

                                   const size_t elements);

 In situations in which a variable and attribute has been previously defined:
-1) a variable/attribute reference goes out of scope, or 2) when reading from an incoming stream, IO can inquire the current variables and attributes and return a pointer acting as reference.
+1) a variable/attribute reference goes out of scope, or 2) when reading from an incoming stream, the ``IO`` can inquire about the status of variables and attributes.
 If the inquired variable/attribute is not found, then the overloaded ``bool()`` operator of returns ``false``.

 .. code-block:: c++